Blog Image

 Role of Soft Skill Training

 Being in leadership roles lays much greater things of importance than institutional knowledge alone.
-Organisations hiring young talent with only high academic achievement and previous work experience will have a long way to go to get them ready to lead others in the same line of work.
+Organizations hiring young talent with only high academic achievement and previous work experience will have a long way to go to get them ready to lead others in the same line of work.

 Soft skills are not considered an additional qualification anymore.
-It is looked into carefully by many leading organisations as one of the primary skills and as a scope for making strategic business decisions and moving up the hierarchy.
+It is looked into carefully by many leading organizations as one of the primary skills and as a scope for making strategic business decisions and moving up the hierarchy.
 Soft skills for leadership fellowship are a way of:

-• creating leadership teams within the organisation
+• creating leadership teams within the organization

 • developing solid relationships with peer leaders

-• being a role model or mentor for young talent to look upto and reach out to
+• being a role model or mentor for young talent to look up to and reach out to

 • playing an essential role in decision making